HCL-TECH-SOFTWARE/volt-mx-docs/docs/documentation/Iris/iris_widget_prog_guide/Content/Glossary.md

 *   containerWeight

     Specifies percentage of width to be allocated by its parent widget.
 The parent widget space is distributed to its child widgets based on this weight factor.
-All its child widgets should sum up to 100% of weight except when placed in hcl.ui.ScrollBox.
+All its child widgets should sum up to 100% of weight except when placed in voltmx.ui.ScrollBox.

 *   DataGrid